-The respondent left Velika Kladusa, BiH in the morning together with two friends from Tunesia.
-The three of them walked an estimate of 8 hours, crossing the Croatian border in the forest between Velika Kladusa and Glinica.
-As the respondent does not have a working phone he was dependent on his two friends and their knowledge of the exact location to cross the border.
+The respondent left Velika Kladuša, BiH in the morning together with two friends from Tunisia.
+The three of them walked for what they estimated to be about eight hours, crossing the Croatian border in the forest between Velika Kladuša and Glina.
+As the respondent does not have a working phone, he depended on his two friends and their knowledge of the exact location to cross the border.

-After having been on the bus for an hour the bus was stopped by Croatian police.
+After having been on the bus for about an hour the bus was stopped by what the respondent describes as Croatian police.
 The respondent assumes that either the bus driver called the police on him or that it was a random police control that stopped the bus.
-Either way, the policeman that entered the bus approached him straight away and asked him for his papers and his passport.
-The respondent explained to them that he has no papers and asked for asylum immediately.
+Either way, the policemen that entered the bus approached him straight away and asked him for his papers and his passport.
+The respondent explained that he had no papers and asked for asylum immediately.
 He also asked to be taken to a camp.
-The policeman prompted him to step out of the bus and took him into their car.
-Because of this rapid interaction the respondent was unable to look at his phone to figure out the exact place the police stopped the bus.
-It is very likely that the bus was on the highway A30 in direction Zagreb.
+The policemen prompted him to step out of the bus and took him into their car.
+The respondent suspected that the apprehension point was somewhere on the highway A30 in the direction of Zagreb.

-The police drove the respondent to a police station between Glina (Croatia) and Zagreb where his phone was taken from him and he was left to sit in a corner for at least one hour.
-The respondent recalls several policeman continuously walking past him.
+The police drove the respondent to what he describes as a police station between Glina (Croatia) and Zagreb where his phone was taken from him and he was left to sit in a corner for at least one hour.
+The respondent recalls several policemen continuously walking past him.
 He repeatedly asked for asylum but nobody looked at him or spoke to him.
-The respondent felt as if this form of ignoring him was inhumane and hurtful.
+The respondent describes this form of ignoring him as inhumane and hurtful.
 He felt as if they simply did not care for him as an individual, as a human being with rights and needs.

-Afterwards the policeman from the station conducted the respondent to a police van that was waiting for him outside.
+Afterward, the policemen from the station conducted the respondent to a van that was waiting for him outside.
 They gave the respondent´s phone to the conductor of the van.
-Without saying a word to him they guided him into the van, that was conducted by one policeman.
+Without saying a word to him they guided him into the van, which was conducted by one policeman.

-The respondent was pushed back to Glinica, Bi where a second police car with four policemen was waiting for him to arrive at the border.
+The respondent was taken to the Bosnian border and pushed back to Bosnian town of Glinica.
+Along the border, a second police car with four policemen was waiting for him to arrive.
 They returned his phone to him, pointed out the vast direction, and told him that that was Bosnia and he was supposed to walk away from Croatia immediately.
-Those where the first words any of the policeman involved in the pushback said to the respondent after having asked him for his papers on the bus several hours before.
+Those were the first words any of the policemen involved in the pushback said to the respondent after having asked him for his papers on the bus several hours before.

-The respondent walked back to Velika Kladusa from Glinica (15 kilometers) for 3-4 hours, arriving back at where he had left approximately 24 hours before.
+From the town of Glinica, the respondent walked back to Velika Kladuša (15 kilometers) for 3-4 hours, arriving back at where he had left approximately 24 hours before.